c-hartmann/remove-extension/README.md

 ## Notes

-Remove-Extension is a cautiously as it can be.
+Remove-Extension is as cautiously as it can be.
 It will *not* create nodes with an empty name and it will not overwrite existing nodes.

 Inside the .desktop file there is a second Action, that will be interactive and will ask before renaming.
-You have to edit the file manualy to use it.
+You have to edit the file manually to use it.

 ## Changelog